 One of the primary functions of your home or office door is to keep you and your belongings safe.
 But for that to happen, the door should have a well-securing lock, and you must have full control of all the keys that can open it.
-Secure your home of office by replacing locks.
+Secure your home or office by replacing locks.

-Maintaining the control of the keys is critical because it ensures that only authorized personnel can access the property.
+Maintaining control of the keys is critical because it ensures that only authorized personnel can access the property.
 Hence, if the keys to your Indianapolis home or office get lost, or you are worried that they might be in the wrong hands, it is wise to consider changing the locks to your doors.
 By so doing, you will not only regain absolute control but also lock out any unwanted intruders.

 6 Reason to Change the Locks on Your Indianapolis Property

-One of the obvious reasons why you should replace your lock is if you or another key holder misplaces their key.
+One of the obvious reasons why you should replace your lock is if you or another key holder misplaces your key.
 Most owners, when faced with such a situation, opt to duplicate an original copy.
 Doing so is unwise, as you still do not know where the missing one is.
 It could be indeed lost or in the hands of a malicious person.
 Therefore, when you or someone you entrusted with the key cannot trace or account for it, the prudent solution is to change your locks.
 After all, even if the keys got lost, how certain can you be, that someone will not find them and seek unfettered entry into your property.

 When Moving to a Previously Occupied Property